palmenhq/palmenhq.dev-archived/source/_posts/single-file-python-cli-apps.md

     - cli
 ---

 When writing CLI applications I often find myself deciding on whether to use Go or Python - the former creating single-file (binary) executables (handy for distribution), and the latter being easy to develop.
-However, I recently discovered [zipapp](https://docs.python.org/3/library/zipapp.html); A part of the Python standard library that takes your Python files and shoves them into a single (zipped) file that you can execute - giving most of the benefits Go binaries have.
+However, I recently discovered [zipapp](https://docs.python.org/3/library/zipapp.html); A part of the Python standard library that takes your Python files and shoves them into a single (zipped) file that you can execute - giving one of the benefits Go binaries have (with them otherwise being quite significantly different).

 ## How to use Zipapp

-Zipapp is a Python stdlib module that takes your files in a package, zips 'em to a single file Python can interpret.
+Zipapp is a Python stdlib module that takes your files in a package and zips 'em to a single file Python can interpret.
 Here's an example of a useless application packaged with zipapp:

 ```py greet/__main__.py
 import sys